nuttann/equtils/doc/collectstoweb.md

 - Add a configuration item to send output messages to a log file instead of the terminal.

+## 7. Adding new quests

+Start with the eqdata repository.
+The README file in the [eqdata](https://github.com/nuttann/eqdata) repository explains the format and how to enter new data for the collection_quests.yml file.

-## 7. Downloading and installation
+## 8. Downloading and installation

 See the [Downloading and Installation](./downloading.md) document for instructions.